 Education and Training the department's ecosystem-based forestry framework - should be developed and implemented.
 Elements to be considered should include: a.
-Education and training on ecosystem-based forestry and the social and communicative dimensions of forestry and its relation to society. st a fi a c N p Human Resources Strategy b. a sector-wide human resources strategy for forestry professionals, with attention to the profession's generational and gender diversity.
-Right to Practice Legislation c. right-to-practice legislation for forestry professionals on a legislative model that (i) applies to registered foresters and forestry technicians, (ii) recognizes and protects the competency of forestry technicians to play an independent role in providing professional advice on forestry matters, (iii) authorizes broad delegation of authority to well- trained paraprofessionals and non-professionals, and (iv) provides for and encourages associate membership in the professional body by those in other disciplines or professions that play an important role in forestry Other 23 forestry.
-The department should either: A. through an open and transparent process, conduct a study of the costs to the forest industry, including the transition costs, and of the socio- economic and ecological costs and benefits of accepting and implementing the recommendations of this Review and a study of the socio-economic and ecological costs and benefits of current forest practices (i.e., the status quo), particularly on Crown land; OR, B. With the release of its response in December 2018, Government announced its decision made to move forward with Option B and dedicate resources to review and implement the recommendations provided.
-The c activi stakeholder engagement, including with professional associations finalize options paper including analysis of public benefits and risks of self-regulation and due diligence to the corporate "Self-regulated Professions Policy (3.10 in Management Guide 100) and alternatives to right to practice e department will continue its review and implementation ivities as described in this report.
+Education and training on ecosystem-based forestry and the social and communicative dimensions of forestry and its relation to society. stakeholder engagement, including with professional associations finalize options paper including analysis of public benefits and risks of self-regulation and due diligence to the corporate "Self-regulated Professions Policy (3.10 in Management Guide 100) and alternatives to right to practice

+Human Resources b. a sector-wide human resources

+Strategy strategy for forestry professionals,

+with attention to the profession's

+generational and gender diversity.

+Right to Practice c. right-to-practice legislation for

+Legislation forestry professionals on a

+legislative model that (i) applies to

+registered foresters and forestry

+technicians, (ii) recognizes and

+protects the competency of

+forestry technicians to play an

+independent role in providing

+professional advice on forestry

+matters, (iii) authorizes broad

+delegation of authority to well-

+trained paraprofessionals and

+non-professionals, and (iv)

+provides for and encourages associate membership in the

+professional body by those in

+other disciplines or professions

+that play an important role in

+forestry.

+Other 23 The department should either: A. With the release of its response in December 2018, Government announced its decision made to move forward The e department will continue its review and implementation

+through an open and transparent with Option B and dedicate resources to review and implement the recommendations provided. act tivities as described in this report.

+process, conduct a study of the costs

+to the forest industry, including the

+transition costs, and of the socio-

+economic and ecological costs and

+benefits of accepting and

+implementing the recommendations

+of this Review and a study of the socio-economic and ecological costs

+and benefits of current forest

+practices (i.e., the status quo),

+particularly on Crown land; OR, B.

+1 particularly off crown failu, Ott, D. 1

 dedicate the resources required to complete these studies to the implementation of the recommendations contained in this report, including by identifying, designing, and testing options for making the change to ecological forestry that is right for Nova Scotia.
 Transparency Accountability 44 Establish an independent committee of technical experts, including members of the Review team, to annually evaluate and publicly report on the progress of the department in implementing these recommendations and otherwise embracing and achieving an ecological model of forestry management in Nova Scotia.
 At the Department's request Professor Lahey has agreed to lead an evaluation of the Province's implementation efforts and put in place a team of experts to advise him.
-The evaluation was to have two components: 1) A one-year assessment of the Province's progress; 2) A longer- term framework to guide the preparation of on-going evaluations to assess progress towards achieving the ecological model of forestry management in Nova Scotia as envisioned in the Review.
-Both oth reports will be provided in 2020.
+The evaluation was to have two components: 1) A one-year assessment of the Province's progress; 2) A longer-term framework to guide the preparation of on-going evaluations to assess progress towards achieving the ecological model of forestry management in Nova Scotia as envisioned in the Review.
+Both reports will be provided in 2020.